Sam Miller (businessman)

-Samuel Henry Miller (June 26, 1921 – March 7, 2019) was an American businessman and philanthropist who propelled the growth of Forest City Material Co. from lumber to real-estate which became Forest City Enterprises.
+Samuel Henry Miller (June 26, 1921 – March 7, 2019) was an American businessman and philanthropist who propelled the growth of Forest City Material Co. (later Forest City Enterprises) from lumber to real-estate.
 He was the first Jewish person to receive an Archbishop Edward F. Hoban Award for service to the Catholic Church.

 Early life and education

-Miller's father emigrated from Russia to Ellis Island and then became a junk peddler in Cleveland, Ohio.
+Miller's father emigrated from Russia to Ellis Island, and then became a junk peddler in Cleveland, Ohio.
 His son would ride along with him in a horse-drawn carriage as he conducted his business.
 Miller earned a Bachelor of Arts degree from Western Reserve University in 1941 and a Master of Business Administration from Harvard Business School in 1943.

-Military service

 Miller served in World War II as a lieutenant.

 Awards and philanthropy

 Miller received a Lifetime Achievement Award from the Cleveland Catholic Diocese in 2015.
 He was presented the Lifetime Achievement Award at the Cleveland Jewish News on November 20, 2016 at Landerhaven.
 Miller served on the boards of Baldwin Wallace University, John Carroll University, Cleveland State University, Notre Dame College, Case Western Reserve University, Harvard Business School, WVIZ, Ideastream, American Red Cross, Urban League, United Jewish Appeal, and Jewish National Fund.
 In 2013, he was inducted into the Cleveland International Hall of Fame.